Yan Xiaonan: Ultimate Fighting Championship

 Yan was the first Chinese female fighter signed by UFC.

-Yan made her UFC debut on November 25, 2017, against Kailin Curran at UFC Fight Night: Bisping vs. Gastelum.
+Yan made her UFC debut on November 25, 2017, against Kailin Curran at UFC Fight Night 122.
 She won the fight via unanimous decision.

-Her next fight came on June 23, 2018, at UFC Fight Night: Cerrone vs. Edwards against Nadia Kassem; however she was replaced by Viviane Pereira due to injury.
+Her next fight came on June 23, 2018, at UFC Fight Night 132 against Nadia Kassem; however she was replaced by Viviane Pereira due to injury.
 She won the fight via unanimous decision.

-Yan faced Syuri Kondo on November 24, 2018, at UFC Fight Night: Blaydes vs. Ngannou 2.
+Yan faced Syuri Kondo on November 24, 2018, at UFC Fight Night 141.
 She won the fight via unanimous decision.

 Yan was expected to face Felice Herrig on June 8, 2019, at UFC 238.
 However, on April 30, 2019, it was reported that Herrig suffered from a torn ACL and withdrew from the event.
 Herrig was replaced by Angela Hill.
 Yan won the fight by unanimous decision.

-Yan was scheduled to face Ashley Yoder on October 26, 2019, at UFC on ESPN+ 20.
+Yan was scheduled to face Ashley Yoder on October 26, 2019, at UFC Fight Night 162.
 However, Yan pulled out of the fight in late-September citing a foot injury.
 She was replaced by Randa Markos.

 Yan faced Karolina Kowalkiewicz on February 22, 2020, at UFC Fight Night 168.
 She won the fight by unanimous decision.

 Yan talked of difficulty leading up to the Kowalkiewicz fight due to the outbreak of the COVID-19 pandemic in China.
 She and her team moved her camp to Thailand to train for the fight.